-Mehta would later move to Seattle where he worked for several companies until by 2008-2010 he worked as Fulfillment Optimization for Amazon where he worked to deliver packages quickly and efficiently to customers.
+Mehta would later move to Seattle, where he worked for several companies until 2008-2010 he worked in Fulfillment Optimization for Amazon, where he delivered packages quickly and efficiently to customers.

-By 2012, as the web had become fully viable, Mehta had developed this app to connect customers to popular established retailers.
+By 2012, Mehta had developed this app to connect customers to popular established retailers as the web had become fully viable.
 It was time to push on growth.

 Amazon takes over Whole Foods and goes all in with Amazon Fresh

-The future took an interesting turn, when Mehta’s Instacart, at the height of its expansion, would find as the toughest competitor, his once employer, Amazon.
+The future took an interesting turn when Mehta’s Instacart, at the height of its expansion, would find the toughest competitor, his once employer, Amazon.

 At the same time, Instacart leverages personal shoppers who pick and deliver items for customers.